 Conveniently located near major highways, the Hyatt Place Columbus North has separate living spaces, free WiFi, free parking, pet-friendly rooms, nearby restaurants and complimentary breakfast daily.

 The award-winning Hampton Inn-South/Ft.
-Benning features amenities like the comfy Hampton bed, mini fridges, free WiFi, flat-screen televisions, fitness center, outdoor pool and free hot breakfast.
+Moore features amenities like the comfy Hampton bed, mini fridges, free WiFi, flat-screen televisions, fitness center, outdoor pool and free hot breakfast.

 Great for extended stays, the Residence Inn is located within walking distance of the Columbus Park Crossing Mall and a short drive from downtown attractions.
 The hotel includes a complimentary shuttle, complimentary breakfast, a fitness center and an outdoor pool.